GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Added new exiled Pirate Captain random event.
 He will flee to a planet at random and join whoever owns the planet in exchange for a share of the tax income.
 		-Added Commodity Boom random event.
 Increasing resource extraction rates by 25% at all planets.
 		-Added Immigrants random event.
 Permently increases the maximum population of a random planet and increases the population growth rate for a time.
+		-Added Mining Rush random event.
+Greatly increases mining income on one planet and gives a 40% bonus to population growth for a time.
+		-Added Phasic Anomaly random event.
+Lets a random player jump between all of their planets in a solar system for a time.
 		-The Economic Upturn and Economic Downturn random events now give smaller bonuses and penalties.
 		-The Hidden Academy Artifact now gives an extra command point and 50 fleet supply, in addition to its previous bonuses.
 		-All ships move 50% faster in Star gravity wells, so that moving through them isn't such a pain.